-This can crop up with things like shower heads where things like limescale can build up over time.
+This can crop up with showerheads where limescale can build up over time.

-A good dose of the right substance in water for them to soak in should do the trick (remember to record accordingly), otherwise you might be able to disable such outlets to mean descaling is not needed.
+A good dose of the suitable substance in water for them to soak in should do the trick (remember to record accordingly); otherwise, you might be able to disable such outlets to mean descaling is not needed.

 8. Sampling & Chlorination

-This is hardcore water treatment stuff now, and where specialists will need to explain what’s needed.
+This is hardcore water treatment stuff now, and where specialists will need to explain what’s required.

-Two popular forms are taking samples of water and taking these to a lab for testing, and the other a form of chlorination of tanks etc where water is held.
+However, two other forms taking matters further are taking samples of water and taking these to a lab for testing, then complete chlorination and basic clean-up of tanks, etc., where water is held (and Biocide treatments).

-Whatever is needed, just make sure you know what the total cost adds up to over time, and that things don’t get too carried away.
-There may be ways to increase other checks to not need these, or even modifications to the systems over time to not even require them.
+Whatever is needed, make sure you know the total cost adds up to overtime and that things don’t get too carried away.
+There may be ways to increase other checks not to need these, or even modifications to the systems over time, not even to require them.

 9. Effective Communication

-This is applicable of course to all areas of property management, and that’s making sure that everyone is clear on what is needed.
+This applies to all areas of property management, and that’s making sure that everyone is transparent on what is needed.

-It can means basic warning signs onsite to dangerous hot water, to general high-risk storage areas.
+It can mean basic warning signs onsite, dangerous hot water, and general high-risk storage areas.

-Policies and procedures may need issuing to occupiers and contractors, and any additional requirements from, say, a disability audit referring to.
+Policies and procedures may need to be issued to occupiers and contractors and any specific requirements from particular Water Risk Assessments.

 So even something as simple as reminding a tenant what to do and reporting any unusual-coloured water or temperatures to a landlord can help.